sg893052/sonic-buildimage/base/primary_encryption_key_infra/Primary encryption key feature HLD.md

 **3) Protocol daemons decrypt the encrypted passwords via a D-BUS API (Section 2.2.5.3).**

-**4) Config migration for protocol password.** Earlier release/build may have protocol password in plaintext or encrypted form (hardcode encryption key).
+**4) Config migration for protocol password.** Earlier release/build may have protocol password in plaintext or encrypted form (hardcoded encryption key).
 The protocol password will hence have to be migrated appropriately on an upgrade/downgrade case.

 ## 2.3 Design choice